Is Foot Odor A Problem For You? | Amoils.comtweet

 It is always best to go down the natural route if you possibly can and in most cases, these simple self help measures will get rid of your smelly feet.

-However, if the problem is really bad and none of these solutions help, then you should see a doctor as a last resort as there are a number of prescription drugs that can treat serious foot odor, some by killing bacteria and some by reducing foot sweat.
+As a last resort, see a doctor as there are a number of prescription medications that can treat serious foot odor, some by killing bacteria and some by reducing foot sweat.